Imprint Data Protection

 (1) the purposes for which the personal data are processed;

-(8) the existence of automated decision-making including profiling in accordance with Article 22 Paragraphs 1 and 4 EU GDPR and - at least in these cases - meaningful information about the logic involved as well as the scope and intended effects of such processing for the data subject.
+(8) the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) of the GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and envisaged consequences of such processing for the data subject.

-b) Right to correct your data
+b) Right to rectification of your data

-(2) the processing is unlawful and you refuse the deletion of the personal data and instead request the restriction of the use of the personal data;
+(2) the processing is unlawful and you oppose the erasure of the personal data and request the restriction of their use instead;

-d) Right to delete your data
+d) Right to erasure of your data

 aa) Obligation to delete